 Using the Server Cleanup Wizard

-The Server Cleanup Wizard is integrated into the WSUS 3.0 UI, and can be used to help you manage your disk space.
+The Server Cleanup Wizard is integrated into the user interface of WSUS 3.0, WSUS 3.0 with SP1, and WSUS with SP2e, and can be used to help you manage your disk space.
 This wizard can do the following things:

 - Remove unused updates and update revisions The wizard will remove all older updates and update revisions that have not been approved.